 Our group from the conference included the brilliant Xiao Mei and two young Chinese conservatoire performers.
 I relish this recent rapport, this new sense of equality.
 Xiao Mei, most enlightened among Chinese musicologists, is always in fieldwork mode, lapping it all up, as were the younger musos, recording on their posh smartphones and chatting in breaks with the musos.
 A wonderful evening— Chinese Twitter will be abuzz with it, and that’s just so inspiring…

 In a small way, all this reminds us all why it’s worth replacing the vague term Western music with Western Art Music, if that’s what we mean; and observing how European folk traditions are an equally precious part of our heritage.
 “Music” can be such a misleading little word: just as there’s more to music in Shanghai than its opera house—such as amateur silk-and-bamboo clubs or temple fairs in Pudong—so music in Lisbon is more than the Teatro Nacional de São Carlos.
-Symphony orchestras and erhu solos are but the tiny shiny tip of the iceberg (cf. this post too).
+Symphony orchestras and erhu solos are but the tiny shiny tip of the iceberg (cf. here, and my post on folk musicking in Italy).

 Nor would any visit to Lisbon be complete without a serious overdose of nata: